awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 # Guardrails in AWS Control Tower<a name="guardrails"></a>

 A guardrail is a high\-level rule that provides ongoing governance for your overall AWS environment\.
 It's expressed in plain language\.
 When users perform work in an AWS account in your landing zone, they're subject to guardrails\.
-Currently, there are 25 guardrails that you can apply to an organizational unit \(OU\)\.

-The behavior of each guardrail is either prevention or detection\.
+The behavior of each guardrail is either preventive or detective\.
 + **Prevention** – A preventive guardrail ensures that your accounts maintain compliance\.
 The status of a preventive guardrail behavior is either **enforced** or **not\-enabled**\.
 A preventive guardrail prevents policy violations by using service control policies, AWS Config Rules, and AWS Lambda functions\.
 Preventive guardrails are supported in all AWS Regions\.
 + **Detection** – A detective guardrail detects noncompliance of resources within your accounts\.
 The status of a detective behavior is either **clear** or **in violation**\.
 A detective guardrail detects policy violations and provides alerts through the dashboard\.
 Detective guardrails only apply in the AWS Regions supported by AWS Control Tower\.